kasparasman/anthropos-web_on_domas_repo/architecture/avatarGen/Prompts.md

   – Do **not** draw any vertical scanlines or full-frame halo circles.
 • LIMITLESS CREST (MANDATORY)
   – Overlay the PNG provided in LIMITLESS_CREST_B64 onto the left-breast panel, scaling it to ~9 % of full frame height.
-  – Do not distort, mirror, rotate or recolour the crest; keep its original gold fill.
+  – The crest must be placed in the exact orientation and rotation as provided in the input PNG.
+Do not distort, mirror, rotate, or the crest; keep its original alignment.
 Apply a thin outline and inner glow in the archetype's accent colors (see palette), and a 3 px soft shadow for readability.
 • Emotion: neutral curiosity (brows relaxed, mouth neutral)
 • Expression — match the user's facial expression and mood exactly as seen in USER_SELFIE_B64 (mirror eyebrow position, eye openness, mouth curve, etc.).
 • VECTOR AESTHETIC (MANDATORY)
+  – The entire portrait must be rendered in a vector AI art style:
-  – Crisp, uniform line art (2–4 px stroke); corners slightly rounded for modern SVG look.
+      • Crisp, uniform line art (2–4 px stroke); corners slightly rounded for modern SVG look.
-  – Flat colour blocks or max two-step gradients; NO painterly brush textures or noise shaders.
+      • Flat colour blocks or max two-step gradients; NO painterly brush textures or noise shaders.
-  – Cel-style shading only (hard or soft-edge bands); highlights as simple geometric shapes.
+      • Cel-style shading only (hard or soft-edge bands); highlights as simple geometric shapes.
-  – Neon glows and glitch artifacts allowed **only** as additive overlays ≤ 15 % opacity; must not blur the line work.
+      • Neon glows and glitch artifacts allowed **only** as additive overlays ≤ 15 % opacity; must not blur the line work.
+      • No photorealistic, raster, or bitmap effects; all elements must be vector-based and visually consistent with professional AI-generated vector art.

 • BACKGROUND LOGIC  (MANDATORY — replace {} braces)